Tiny Black Bugs Smaller Than Ants

 3. Control Moisture

 Many tiny black bugs, such as springtails and fungus gnats, thrive in moist environments.
 Controlling moisture is crucial for preventing and eliminating these pests.
-Repair any leaks in your plumbing, and ensure that your home is well-ventilated.
+Repair any leaks in your plumbing, and confirm that your home is well-ventilated.

 4. Use Natural Repellents